Devon's Best Kept Secret

 We look forward to welcoming you to this haven which is south Devon's best kept secret.

 Now open all year round!
 Free Admision to Plant Centre.

 For the latest opening times and prices please click on Visitor Information

 New for 2015

 THis year we are particularly excited over the creation of a wild-flower meadow on a large site in the mediterranean garden.
-This new planting will bring a feast for the senses in late spring and early summer.
+This new planting will bring a feast for the senses in late July and August.
 Also new for this year, a self-serve refreshment facility has been set up in the plant centre in response to visitor requests.
 It is already proving very popular.
 We still encourage you to bring a picnic and enjoy one of several lovely outdoor locations where seats or picnic tables have been sited for your comfort.
 We are also trialling a number of "Clothing Optional" days this Summer.
 See "Events" page for details.